About Us

 Vue Group Chief Commercial Officer - Otto Turton

-Vue Lumiere is led by Director of Distribution Eve Gabereau, whose background includes 20+ years in the field including releasing such seminal indie films as BAFTA and Oscar-winner Drive My Car, BAFTA and Oscar-nominated Toni Erdmann, Terence Davies’ A Quiet Passion, multiple films by Jim Jarmusch, Kelly Reichardt, Joachm Trier, Alice Rohrwacher and Susanne Bier and documentaries Four Daughters by Kaouther ben Hania, Occupied City by Steve Mcqueen, Sinead O’Shea’s break-out Blue Road: The Edna O’Brien Story, Jacob Perlmutter and Manon Ouimet’s Grierson Award winner Two Strangers Trying Not to Kill Each Other, David Lynch: The Art Life and Finding Vivian Maier.
+Vue Lumière is led by Director of Distribution Eve Gabereau, whose background includes 20+ years in the field including releasing such seminal indie films as BAFTA and Oscar-winner Drive My Car, BAFTA and Oscar-nominated Toni Erdmann, multiple films by Jim Jarmusch, Kelly Reichardt, Joachim Trier and Alice Rohrwacher and documentaries Four Daughters by Kaouther ben Hania and Occupied City by Steve Mcqueen in partnership with A24.
 She is featured in the book The British Film Industry in 25 Careers: The Mavericks, Visionaries and Outsiders Who Shaped British Cinema published by Bloomsbury Press and is a leading name in Celluloid Junkie’s Top Women in Global Distribution 2025.

 She works alongside Head of Distribution Johnny Carr whose career spans 20 years at Vue from cinema management to film programming to leading the path to becoming market leaders in Event Cinema, including securing the exclusive rights to bring Bluey to the big screen in multiple territories.
 And, Distribution Manager Rachele Parietti who has a background in festivals, distribution and event cinema, including National Theatre Live.

-They also work closely with agencies from Deluxe as their partner lab, PR groups from Brunswick Arts to Tigerbond, from Premier PR to DDA Global to Critical PR to Charles McDonald to Margaret, Creative Studios Bobo Creative and Intermission Film, Digital Media Open Partners, Gruvi and Powster, Marketing Consultancies Mustard Studio, C.P.C and Sauce. culural partners Letters Live, Girls on Film, Reclaim the Frame and Unifrance and Under the Milky Way for digital aggregation.
+They also work closely with agencies from Deluxe as their partner lab, PR groups from Brunswick Arts to Tigerbond, from Premier PR to DDA Global to Critical PR to Charles McDonald to Margaret, Creative Studios Bobo Creative, Intermission Film and The Pastry Shop, Digital Media Open Partners, Gruvi and Powster, Marketing Consultancies Mustard Studio, C.P.C, Sauce and Four Agency, cultural partners Letters Live, Girls on Film, Reclaim the Frame and Unifrance and Under the Milky Way for digital aggregation.

 Contact